GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *Douglas Crockford*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts